 A vote to "abstain" on the election of the directors or on ratification of Ernst & Young LLP as the Company's auditors will have no effect on the outcome.
-A vote to abstain with respect to approval of named executive officer compensation will be taken into account by the Board of Directors in determining future action.
+A vote to abstain with respect to approval of named executive officer compensation or on the frequency of shareholder advisory votes on named executive officer compensation will be taken into account by the Board of Directors in determining future action.